mohamadmorady412/RecommenderBERT/README.md

 ## Training the Model

-RecommenderBERT is pre-trained on a BERT model and fine-tuned for recommendation tasks.
-To fine-tune on your dataset:
+RecommenderBERT is pre-trained on a BERT model and can be fine-tuned for any recommendation task.
+To fine-tune:

-1. Prepare a dataset with labeled videos (e.g., "yellow" or "useful").
+1. Prepare a domain-specific dataset with labeled items (e.g., "relevant" or "irrelevant").
-2. Use the provided training script:
+2. Use the training script:
     ```bash
     python train.py --data_path /path/to/dataset --output_dir /path/to/model
     ```